feiIin/day-of-a-cat/README.md

-# Day of a cat
+# Daily of a cat
-Example of finite state machine (FSM) in Python to describe the ordinary life of a cat.
+Example of finite state machine (FSM) in Python using transition library